-Pros: Implants enable us to enhance upper chest fullness and create overall a fuller shape to the breasts
+Pros: Implants enable us to enhance upper chest fullness and create an overall fuller shape of the breasts

-Cons: The weight of the implants make the breasts more susceptible to sagging after surgery.
+Cons: The weight of the implants makes the breasts more susceptible to sagging after surgery.
 The larger the implant the more likely you will have sagging in the future.
-Implants are foreign objects and bring in risks of scarring, hardness, and implant related issues.
+Implants are foreign objects and bring in risks of scarring, hardness, and implant-related issues.
 Implants also can stretch out the breast creases from their weight.